 An unexpected visitor came to see us, and his name was Hugo.
 We were warned that he was on his way to South Carolina from the Caribbean.
-He was beginning to threaten everything we had, our belongings, our homes, businesses, cars, and even our very lives.
+He was a threat to everything we owned including our homes, cars, and our lives.
 We had to take his visit seriously.

-When he came banging on the door, he was bringing with him high winds, massive flooding, and devastation without repentance.
-People boarded up their windows and doors.
+When he banged on the door, he brought with him high winds, massive flooding, and devastation without repentance.
+People had to board up their windows and doors.
 Many had to evacuate the low-lying areas along the coast.

-We frantically prepared the best way we could for the unexpected with supplies of candles, matches, flashlights, bottled water, and perishable items.
+We frantically prepared the best way we could for this unexpected event with candles, matches, flashlights, bottled water, and perishable items.